mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For example, `const HOT float64 = 100`.

 When a constant type is not specified the constant is "untyped".
-This allows them to be used in many expressions without explicit conversions For example, `int` and `float64` values cannot be multiplied without converting one of the values to the other type.
+This allows them to be used in many expressions without explicit conversions.
+For example, `int` and `float64` values cannot be multiplied without converting one of the values to the other type.